 The Wang Center loves to see what students are up to during their programs.
 Tag pictures and posts with #lutesaway.
 You can find us on Facebook, Twitter, and Instagram.

 Blogging while abroad is a great way to journal and share your experiences with your friends and family.
 Rather than updating all your friends and family members one-on-one, you can post an entry for the day/week/month and let them view it as they have time.
 The Wang Center also welcomes blog postings and occasionally shares student work via social media or the website.
-Contact Jessica Hanson at email@example.com if you are interested in having your blog featured by the Wang Center.
+Email us at firstname.lastname@example.org if you are interested in having your blog featured by the Wang Center.

 Your program may create an email for you to use throughout the duration of your program.
 You are also expected to regularly check your PLU email while abroad.

 - Avoid accessing private information on public computers, including internet cafés.
 When traveling, you should always be especially cautious with online banking.
 Calling your bank’s international access number is generally a safer alternative.

 - Watch what you blog.
 While blogging is a great way to share stories of your study away experiences with family and friends at home, you also need to be mindful of what you post publicly.
 Avoid sharing highly personal information and consider that the country or culture in which you are living may have different standards about what is appropriate to share publicly.
 Be mindful that what you write affects you as well as people in the host country in which you are writing.